 Reciprocating friction stir welding is particularly useful for welding plastics, as shown in the first patent of Wayne Thomas at TWI

 Courtesy of TWI Ltd.

-For the industrial use of Robotic Friction Stir Welding (RFSW), the use of a closed-loop temperature controller that modifies the spindle speed to maintain a constant welding temperature can reduce programming time and increase the robustness of the process.
+Closed-loop temperature control can be used in Robotic Friction Stir Welding (RFSW) for modifying the spindle rotation speed to maintain a constant welding temperature.
+For industrial applications this will reduce the programming time and increase the robustness of the process.
 By measuring the ohmic resistance between the tool and the work piece it is possible to assess the processing temperature without the need for thermocouples inside the tool.
 The method can be used used to control both plunging and welding.

 RT-FSW: Combined rotation and translation of the tool axis (Com-stir™)

 Wayne Thomas, the inventor of friction stir welding, developed and published also

 Com-stir™, a compound motion for FSW and machining, using a rotary motion in combination with an orbital motion.

 The benefits of this motion have been confirmed by several researchers, and Cabibbo et al. described this as an "approach in which welding pin was forced to slightly deviate away from the joining centreline (defined by authors as RT)", i.e. an "innovative approach to the conventional FSW process, defined by authors as RT-type configuration, in which the welding motion of the pin tool was obtained by combining two different movements occurring simultaneously:

 (i) the rotation of the pin axis around an axis, perpendicular to the sheet blanks and belonging to the welding line, with a radius equal to R, and